 - 1 and 1/2 cups (188g) all-purpose flour (spooned & leveled)

 - 1/4 teaspoon baking soda

 - 1 and 1/2 teaspoons ground cinnamon

-- In a medium bowl, whisk the melted butter, brown sugar, and granulated sugar together until no brown sugar lumps remain.
-Whisk in the vanilla and pumpkin until smooth.
+- Whisk the melted butter, brown sugar, and granulated sugar together in a medium bowl until no brown sugar lumps remain.
+Whisk in the vanilla and blotted pumpkin until smooth.
 Set aside.

-- In a large bowl, toss together the flour, salt, baking powder, baking soda, cinnamon, nutmeg, allspice, and cloves.
+- Whisk the flour, salt, baking powder, baking soda, cinnamon, and pumpkin pie spice together in a large bowl.
 Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
 The dough will be very soft.
 Fold in 1/2 cup semi-sweet chocolate chips.
-They may not stick to the dough because of the melted butter, but do your best to have them evenly dispersed in the dough.
-Cover the dough and chill for 30 minutes, or up to 3 days.
-Chilling is mandatory.
+The chips may not stick to the dough because of the melted butter, but do your best to combine.

-- Take the dough out of the refrigerator.
+- Remove dough from the refrigerator.
 Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.

 - Scoop the dough, about 1.5 Tablespoons of dough per cookie, and roll each into balls.
 Arrange cookie dough balls 3 inches apart on the prepared baking sheets.
 Using the back of a spoon or the bottom of a cup/measuring cup, slightly flatten the tops of the dough balls.
 (Without doing so, the cookies may not spread.)